Male Reproductive System

 The male reproductive system consists of several external and internal organs that work together to produce, store and transport sperm, as well as to deliver semen during ejaculation

 The external organs of the male reproductive system include the penis, scrotum, and testicles.

 The penis is the primary male reproductive organ and is responsible for delivering semen from the male into the female reproductive tract during sexual intercourse.
-The penis is composed of several structures including the shaft, the glans, and the root.
+It contains many sensitive nerve endings.
+The penis is composed of several structures including the shaft, the glans penis, and the root.
 The shaft is the main body of the penis, while the glans is the rounded head at the top and the root is the base of the penis that connects it to the pelvic bones.

 The scrotum is a sac of skin that surrounds and protects the testicles.
 The scrotum helps to regulate the temperature of the testicles, which is crucial for sperm production.
 This sac also contains the cremaster muscle, which helps to move the testicles closer to or further from the body to maintain the optimal temperature for sperm production.